Fishest/school/notes/sailboat.rst

 start or stop it, and then use the tiller to steer.
 There is no prop walk or wash with this outboard.

-..
-TODO:: images labeling each component
+.. todo:: images labeling each component

 --------------------------------------------------------------------------------
 Starting Operation